WHO IS A US HIGH SCHOOL STUDENT?

 Precollege Summer Institutes are designed for advanced high school students who wish to gain academically challenging college-level experience.

-If enrolled in ACTING AND PERFORMANCE SUMMER INSTITUTE or COMMUNICATION SKILLS SUMMER INSTITUTE FOR INTERNATIONAL STUDENTS, students who are 16 or older by June 1, 2015, may apply for housing through UCLA Housing Services.
+If enrolled in the ACTING AND PERFORMANCE SUMMER INSTITUTE, students who are 16 or older by June 1, 2015, may apply for housing through UCLA Housing Services.
 However, UCLA housing services does not provide supervision.
 WRITING WORKSHOP is not eligible for UCLA housing, and participants will have to arrange their own accommodations.

 Listed below are the 2015 precollege programs*: